Definition of sales promotion?

 This can range from money off vouchers, inviting you to buy today and save money off the normal list price, or, maybe buy one get one free offer which seems to be the ‘big box’ supermarket preferred offer of the moment.

-Some sales promotions are also employed as loss leaders – barely breaking even and at times even making a loss for a particular product, used mainly in consumer sales with the sole purpose of increasing footfall through the door – as we write this piece on the run-up to the World cup, Stella Artois can be purchased from Tesco at 6p per litre below cost!
+Some sales promotions are also employed as loss leaders – barely breaking even and at times even making a loss for a particular product, used mainly in consumer sales with the sole purpose of increasing footfall through the door – on the run-up to the World cup in 2015, Stella Artois could be purchased from Tesco at 6p per litre below cost!
 Obviously, these types of promotions cannot be sustained as part of a viable business model but they do serve a purpose.

 Types of promotions in consumer, trade and business sales: